rubenfb23/Quantum-drone-pathplanning/README.md

 # Quantum Drone Path-Planning with Qibo

-This project demonstrates a quantum algorithm for drone path-planning using Qibo (Qiskit 2.0 compatible).
+This project demonstrates a quantum algorithm for drone path-planning using the Qibo quantum computing framework.
 The core logic is implemented in Python and leverages quantum optimization techniques to solve a simplified version of the Traveling Salesman Problem (TSP).

 ## Project Structure